Ancient Indian

 Indus Valley Civilization

-A birds-eye view of Mohenjo Daro showing the excellent city planning of that time (Image)
+A birds-eye view of Mohenjo Daro showing the excellent city planning of that time

 Mohenjo Daro and Harappa

-Both located on the Indus River, Mohenjo Daro and Harappa were the two largest cities that the peoples of the Indus Valley civilization lived in.
+Both located on the Indus River, Mohenjo Daro and Harappa were the two largest cities that the people of the Indus Valley civilization lived in.
 The grid-like patterns of the streets exhibited the advanced city planning, and the dense walls surrounding the city along with the sturdy brick houses demonstrated their exemplary architecture.
-Some of these houses had bathrooms that were connected to an underground sewer system, and there were also irrigation systems that allowed for growing wheat and barley.
+Some of these houses had bathrooms that were connected to an underground plumbing system, and there were also irrigation systems that allowed for growing wheat and barley.
 A system of standardized weights and measures were developed, displaying their knowledge of mathematics (Dowling).

 Mauryan Empire